anthonyhu/anthonyhu.github.io/_posts/2019-12-07-remote-work.md

 github: https://github.com/anthonyhu/ml-research
 ---

-Most of the time, we code on our personal computer (that might not have a GPU), and run experiments on remote servers.
+Most of the time, we code on our personal computer and run experiments on remote servers.
+As using git and pushing/pulling all the time is tedious, I'll show you a better way to:
-First, we must ensure that all machines use the same [python environment]({% post_url 2019-12-07-python-environment%}).
+1. Automatically sync local change with the remote machine.
+2. Debug code using the interpreter of the remote machine on an IDE like _PyCharm_.

 ### SSH configuration
-Then we setup the ssh configuration of our personal computer so that we can connect to a remote server with a simple command like `ssh direwolf`.
+First, let's setup the ssh configuration on our personal computer so that we can connect to a remote server with a simple command like `ssh direwolf`.
 Here is my `~/.ssh/config` file: